Master’s Taka-san hojicha tea, 50g

 Tea quality: The quality of the tea leaves is not only determined by the final result of the artisan, but also by the storage conditions of the suppliers and yourself.
 Green Japanese tea is particularly sensitive to the environment, therefore, the recommended consumption time of this tea is quite short.
 To extend the expiration date, an unopened green tea package can be stored in a refrigerator.
 After opening the package, it is recommended to store the tea in a sun-proof package or airtight container in a cool place, as far away from moisture and odours as possible.

 The tea tree came to Japan from China.
 It is believed that in the 8th century.
 Saichio, a Buddhist monk, brought back a tea tree seed and planted it at Heili Temple and Asamiya in Kyoto.
 The monk chose these places for a reason – the climate is most similar to the birthplace of tea.
-XIX century.
-In the middle of Asamiya, a samurai, an ancestor of farmer Taka-san, started a tea farm.
+In 19th century In the middle of Asamiya, a samurai, an ancestor of farmer Taka-san, started a tea farm.
 Taka-san is a seventh-generation farmer whose family craftsmanship has been handed down through the generations and is reflected in every cup of tea.
 Asamiya tea fields are situated on mountain slopes up to 450 metres high.
 According to the master, nature itself grows and nurtures the tea bushes, and he is just a helper.
 In order to maintain a harmonious relationship with nature, the Taka-san family has been growing their teas naturally for 40 years.
 Although the farmer’s personal goal is to discover new and unconventional flavours, when asked what his favourite flavour of tea is, he does not hesitate to say the traditional sencha green tea.